 The answer to stopping creatine use is going to come down to personal preference.

-If you are wanting to take a break from creatine supplementation though some guidance on this is to cycle through a 1 week loading phase to build creatine saturation in the muscle, 3 weeks maintenance and then 1-2 weeks off, before recommencing again.
+If you want to take a break from creatine supplementation though some guidance on this is to cycle through a 1-week loading phase to build creatine saturation in the muscle, 3 weeks of maintenance and then 1-2 weeks off, before recommencing again.

 The time off creatine is such that the accumulated creatine would completely diminish and there is less chance of a decrease in performance before the next cycle has started.